chaoss/community/community-handbook/metrics-release.md

 1. Coordinate between working groups that a new release is coming.
 2. Each working group completes the “Continuous Metric Contribution” process for all of the metrics it wants to include in the release.
 3. On a set date, all metrics that successfully completed the “Continuous Metric Contribution” process will be included in the next release.
-4. Remove the “will be included in next release” label on new metrics markdown pages and on the website.
+4. Remove the continuous release note on new metrics markdown pages and on the website.
 5. Create a GitHub release label (process is similar to creating a release branch) for all metrics that completed the “Continuous Metric Contribution”.
 This release label will replace the working markdown page the website was using during the continuous release period, creating a static version of the metric.
 The website will be edited to point to this static markdown page.
 6. The release notes will be updated - based on each of the working groups release issues - on the website to state that all changes are part of the new release.
 7. The release gets a new version number.
 8. Produce a PDF of the released metrics for archiving the metric release version.
+9. Publicly announce the release in CHAOSS community meeting, email list, and social media.